juxhouse/bela-resources/Concepts.md

 #### Modeled Architecture

-"Modeled architecture" or "modeled ECDs" refer to ECDs that have been manually created in BELA and that do not exist in your production environments.
+"Modeled architecture" or "modeled ECDs" refer to ECDs that have been manually created in BELA and do not exist in your production environments.

 When a built element is created with the same name as an existing modeled element, the modeled element will get a `(model)` suffix to its name.